 Brazil proposes excluding fertilizer from sanctions on Russia -minister

-SAO PAULO, March 10 (Reuters) - Brazil's Agriculture Minister Tereza Cristina Dias has secured support from fellow ministers in five South American countries for a proposal excluding fertilizer products from any sanctions imposed on Russia after its invasion of Ukraine, her aides told Reuters on Thursday.
+SAO PAULO, March 10 (Reuters) - Brazil's Agriculture Minister Tereza Cristina Dias has secured support from five South American countries for a proposal excluding fertilizer products from any sanctions imposed on Russia after its invasion of Ukraine, her aides told Reuters on Thursday.

-The country's proposal, to be submitted to the United Nations' Food and Agriculture Organization, is backed by the Southern Agricultural Council (CAS), which includes Argentina, Bolivia, Brazil, Chile, Paraguay and Uruguay, her aides said.
+The Brazilian proposal, to be submitted to the United Nations' Food and Agriculture Organization, is backed by the agriculture ministers of the Southern Agricultural Council (CAS), which includes Argentina, Bolivia, Brazil, Chile, Paraguay and Uruguay, her aides said.

+As part of Brazil's efforts to secure supplies, Dias and Brazilian company representatives will travel next week to Canada, where Nutrien NTR.TO, the world's largest global producer of potash, is based.

+While Russia is Brazil's main supplier of the NPK fertilizer mixture of nitrogen, phosphorus and potassium, Canada is Brazil's main source of potash used to raise crop yields.

-(Reporting by Roberto Samora Writing by Ana Mano Editing by Chris Reese)
+(Reporting by Roberto Samora Writing by Ana Mano Editing by Chris Reese and Jonathan Oatis)

 ((ana.mano@thomsonreuters.com; Tel: +55-11-5644-7704; Mob: +55-119-4470-4529; Reuters Messaging: ana.mano.thomsonreuters.com@reuters.net))